 Enjoy art, dining, and shopping in Columbia's revitalized Main Street District.
 The downtown district is home to Soda City, Columbia's Main Street market, which features artistic treasures, fresh South Carolina foods, and vibrant neighborhood community every Saturday.
 Businesses in downtown Columbia also host First Thursday on Main every month by keeping their doors open late, offering a mix of art, music, and food and drink specials.

 The University of South Carolina is located in the heart of Columbia, not far from the South Carolina State House.
 Enjoy walking around the historic Horseshoe and beautiful tree-lined campus, which dates back to 1805.
 Or take in a game alongside passionate Gamecock fans - the University is home of the 2017 National Championship Women's Basketball team.

 Celebrate America's pastime cheering on the Columbia Fireflies, a minor league baseball team based in Columbia.
 You'll experience a classic, family-friendly environment at a stunning, newly opened ballpark.
 In its first season, Ballpark Digest recognized Spirit Communications Park as it's 2016 Ballpark of the year, calling the venue, "not only our Ballpark of the Year, it's also one of the best ballparks opened in the last decade."
 Photo by Jeff Blake.

 Enjoy a relaxing stroll along the Columbia Canal and Riverfront Park, just blocks from downtown Columbia.
 You'll find friends and families walking, running, fishing, and biking along the riverfront trails.
 Slow down to read up on the history of the Columbia Canal or take a break on one of the many benches and picnic tables to enjoy a spectacular view of the scenery.

 Where Should I Stay?

-There are nearly 1,500 rooms within one mile of the convention center.
+There are over 1,500 rooms within one mile of the convention center.
 We’re happy to arrange rooms for your group within walking distance of the center.
 Contact us for help!View Nearby Hotels